Scituate, Massachusetts; Crailsheim, Germany; worldwide

-In practical terms, this “escape” was a much simpler exercise than those who risked (and often lost) their lives trying to climb the Wall in Berlin in 1952, or than the Syrian parents in 2015 who proceed by leaky raft onto unknown waters, rather than by steel train on established tracks.
+In practical terms, this “escape” was a much simpler exercise than those who risked (and often lost) their lives trying to climb the Wall in Berlin in 1952, or than the Syrian parents in 2015 and 2016 who proceed by leaky raft onto unknown waters, rather than by steel train on established tracks.

 They knew the language of their destination country, they had a job lined up, an apartment quickly arranged.
 On the other hand, they barely knew anyone, and spoke with a far-away accent.
 They must have struggled to fit in, to feel comfortable.
 They must have missed their home, their friends, and their parents.
 It would be years before they were able to see their family again.

 They had no choice but to look forward.